skynet29/brainbot/README.md

 ## Goal
 Create a framework based on WEB technologies to ease developpment of complex application.

-At the origin, this framework was developped to pilot and control an underwater drone
+At the origin, this framework was developped to pilot and control an underwater drone.

 ## Roadmap